The Jeanie Johnston is one of the most unique museums in Dublin.

 Epic by name and nature, you can spend hours here discovering the stories of our Irish diaspora at the EPIC Museum.
-Voted Europe’s best tourist attraction in 2019 & 20, the museum is entirely interactive.
-Stamp your EPIC passport, dance a jig or reel, or test your knowledge with the EIPC quiz, and loads more.
+Voted Europe’s best tourist attraction in 2019, 2020, and 2021, the museum is entirely interactive.
+Stamp your EPIC passport, dance a jig or reel, or test your knowledge with the EIPC quiz and loads more.

 2. The Famine Memorial (3-minute walk)